bzeiss/hearcal/README.md

 7. Verifying Translation & Making Adjustments

 This is only a starting point.
 If you figure out, that a boost in a specific area due the corrected target curve leads to dull mixes in a specific frequency area when listening on different monitoring system, you need to adjust the equalization or the target curve down in that area and vice-versa for better translation.
 This tool and the target curve will not give you the ideal solution, but just *maybe* a better starting point.

+Consider running calibration on two different days and comparing results.
+Large differences between sessions suggest measurement noise rather than true hearing characteristics.